HadiMchawrab/Agents/README.md

    The system chooses the best-fit ML model(s) based on data characteristics, and generates a training and/or running script of the model on the selected data.

 8. Model Training & Evaluation
-   The selected model is trained on your data, and key performance metrics are shared back to the pipeline which will improve the script to be executed again...
+   The selected model is trained on your data, and key performance metrics are shared.
-   This back and forth keeps going until the results are convincing.
+   The final results are currently shown in the terminal.

+## Further adjusments
+- Training results displayed in the frontend
+- Creating a loop between performance metrics and the executable script for model optimization.